 Divorce is never easy.
 Sometimes, it can be downright brutal.
-Having an attorney you can rely on is a great way to take on the rough days.
+Having a divorce settlement attorney is a great way to take on the rough days.
 If you feel that your physical safety is threatened, take immediate steps to find a safe environment.
 Otherwise, however, follow these steps for an orderly divorce.

 The first step